This article is regularly updated with new, relevant information as needed.

 Who is eligible to get a service dog in Florida?

-Anyone with a disability, which the Americans with Disabilities Act (ADA) defines as someone who has a physical or mental impairment that significantly limits one or more major life activities.
+Anyone with a disability, which the Americans with Disabilities Act (ADA) defines as someone who has a physical or mental impairment that significantly limits one or more major life activities, is eligible to use a service dog.
 One can have a record of such an impairment, or be regarded by others as having one.
 It is then up to the individual to seek out an organization and follow the application process.

 What organizations should clients look at for different kinds of service dogs?

 It depends on the type of assistance dog a client needs.
-If you are not looking specifically for a Mobility Assistance Dog, Genesis will typically, suggest people research Canine Companions for Independence, Southeastern Guide Dogs, Assistance Dogs International, and K9s for warriors.
-Genesis Assistance Dogs, Inc. ONLY provides Mobility Assistance Dogs.
+If you are not looking specifically for a mobility assistance dog, Genesis will typically, suggest people research Canine Companions for Independence, Southeastern Guide Dogs, Assistance Dogs International, and K9s for wWarriors.
+Genesis Assistance Dogs, Inc. ONLY provides mobility assistance dogs.
 If you’re not a candidate for a mobility service dog, we encourage you to do your own research and read reviews before contacting a service dog organization that is set up to fit your needs.
-It can can take months or longer to complete the process, so be sure to ask about timelines and expectations as you apply.
+It can take months or longer to complete the process, so be sure to ask about timelines and expectations as you apply.

 How long does it take?
 How much does a service dog cost?